 The main character of Yowamushi Pedal is Sakamichi Onoda, a first year student at Sohoku High School.
-He is an otaku and is looking forward to joining the anime club; this is due to the fact that in middle school, he had no one to talk with about his anime interests.
+He is an otaku and is looking forward to joining the anime club, which is due to the fact that in middle school, he had no one to talk with about his anime interests.

 Sakamichi rides a mamachari, which is a bulky bicycle with a step-through frame that’s mainly used for short rides.
 He rides his bike to his first day of high school, and he decides to take the rear entrance because he believes fewer people will be using that entrance.
 He turns on his portable music player and begins singing; unfortunately, he’s accidentally run off of the road by a car.
 Sakamichi isn’t hurt, and the driver of the car hands him a card and says to call if he finds he needs anything.
 The driver is driving a male student named Shunsuke to school.
-Shunsuke notices the skill Sakamichi has riding his bike; however, the male student laments that he’s riding a “mommy” bike and not a 10-gear road racer.
+Shunsuke notices the skill Sakamichi has riding his bike.
+However, Shunsuke laments that Sakamichi is riding a “mommy” bike and not a 10-gear road racer.

 When Sakamichi goes to the anime club room, he finds a sign on the door that reads, “Due to lack of members, the anime and manga club’s activities have been suspended.
 If you would like to reopen the club, please gather at least five members and contact the adviser.”
 Sakamichi becomes very upset at this turn of events and begins throwing a bit of a tantrum in front of the door.
 Two girls approach and notice the anime club room.
 When Sakamichi notices them, he rushes over and asks if they’re joining the anime club.
 They say no; Aya is joining the tennis club, while Miki is joining the bicycle racing club.
 After Sakamichi realizes they’re not joining the anime club, he excuses himself and says he’s going to be riding to Akihabara on his bike.

-Shunsuke goes to practice riding on his road racer, he finds Sakamichi next to him.
+Shunsuke goes to practice riding on his road racer, and he finds Sakamichi next to him.
 They’re at the top of the rear gate slope, which is a super slope with an incline of over 20%.
-Sakamichi keeps trying to convince Sakamichi not to go this way, but he won’t listen.
+Shunsuke keeps trying to convince Sakamichi not to go this way, but he won’t listen.
 They both go down the hill, and Sakamichi ends up biting it and falling to the ground.
-When Shunsuke goes to check on him, Sakamichi says that if he rides his bike, he can go to Akihabara for free; by saving money, he can buy five extra capsule toys.
+When Shunsuke goes to check on him, Sakamichi says that if he rides his bike, he can go to Akihabara for free.
+By saving money, he can buy five extra capsule toys.
 Shunsuke just leaves Sakamichi there to head on his way.
-Later, when Shunsuke resumes his training, he sees a rider up ahead and assumes it’s a second or third year from the bicycle racing club; he’s surprised to find it’s Sakamichi.
+Later, when Shunsuke resumes his training, he sees a rider up ahead and assumes it’s a second or third year from the bicycle racing club.
+He’s surprised to find that it’s actually Sakamichi.
 Sakamichi, who has been singing along with his music, is embarrassed when he finds Shunsuke next to him.

 Later, Shunsuke challenges Sakamichi to a bicycle race on the rear gate slope.
-During the race, Sakamichi gets help from Miki on adjusting the height of his seat; Sakamichi finds he can pedal faster now.
+During the race, Sakamichi gets help from Miki on adjusting the height of his seat.
+With this adjustment, Sakamichi finds he can pedal faster now.
 Shunsuke also discovers that Sakamichi uses cadence when he’s pedaling.
 Shunsuke ultimately wins the race; however, he asks Sakamichi to join the bicycle racing club.